meltmedia/node-usher/README.md

 In the name of simplicity, this library has strong opinions on convention, with the ability to configure and override some of these conventions.

-This library can be used to implement [Deciders](http://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dev-actors.html#swf-dev-actors-deciders) and [Activities](http://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dev-actors.html#swf-dev-actors-activities) for AWS [Simple Workflow Service](http://aws.amazon.com/swf/). **If you do not know what these are, this library is not for you (yet).**
+This library can be used to implement [Deciders](http://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dev-actors.html#swf-dev-actors-deciders) and [Activities](http://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dev-actors.html#swf-dev-actors-activities) for AWS [Simple Workflow Service](http://aws.amazon.com/swf/).

 ## Install